belayfitsum/project_DevOps/README.md

 NOTE:

-When running CICD pipline terraform created another EC2 instance.
+When running CICD pipline terraform created another EC2 instance.The existing instance was created from default profile and the state was locally saved.
 Fix this by using an S3 backend to store Terraform state:

 Added below in head of the main.tf file after creating the s3 bucket,